data-cleaning/ValidatPoC/README.md

 ```
 ##### Rule 16

+The following is a check on hierarchical aggreggation.

 ```
 forall k >= 1: w(x1. ... .xk) equals the sum of
 w(x1. ... .xk.i) forall i >= 0